-Christmas means many things to many people—typically a time for food, family and festivities, to religious observance and quiet reflection.
+Christmas means many things to many people—from food, family and festivities, to religious observance and quiet reflection.
 But for people affected by dementia it can be more difficult.
 Here are 8 ways you can support people with dementia at Christmas.

 There is always so much to consider at Christmas, and that’s especially true for carers.

 So, with help from our online community Talking Point, we’ve compiled a few tips to help you make the most out of the festive season.
 Here are some tips to help you support your loved one (and yourself) this Christmas.

 8 ways to support somebody with dementia at Christmas

 1. Put decorations up gradually

 Introduce the Christmas environment slowly.
 Think about putting decorations up gradually over a few days so it doesn’t come as a big change to the person’s usual setting.
 Talking Point member Nae Sporran said:

 This year I put the tree up on the first of December to brighten the place up and it made ‘C’ so happy.